Bambo-Rambo/TinyFinder/README.md

 ### Note: Recent Citra builds will generate a slightly different Initial seed each time you load a game, making consistent seed RNG abuse impossible.
 Canary 2610 and Nightly 1915 are tested versions proved to be working fine.

-Windows forms app for assisting with RNG abuse (mainly TinyMT) in Pokemon gen 6 games.
+Windows forms app for assisting with RNG abuse (mainly TinyMT) in generation 6 Pokemon games.

-It aims to be a more user friendly version of Tiny Timeline Tool in 3DS RNG Tool, including various fixes, enhancements and new features.
+It can be seen as a more powerful version of Tiny Timeline Tool in 3DS RNG Tool, including various fixes, enhancements and new features.

-Also provides a MT seed searcher for various things (specific PID/EC search, multi shiny hordes etc) as well as Time Finder for both MT and TinyMT initial seed manipulation.
+Also provides a MT seed searcher for various things (specific PID/EC search, multi shiny hordes etc) as well as Time Finders for both MT and TinyMT initial seed manipulation.

 ### TinyMT differences from 3DS RNG Tool

 * Index search by date (Citra only - mainly useful for ID, DexNav and Radar RNG)
 * Index filtering
 * Mapped wild encounter slots and held items
-* DexNav RNG support (Egg moves are not predicted)
+* DexNav RNG support with egg move prediction
 * Complete Normal Wild RNG support for every location.
 Indexes that would generate hordes instead, are not shown.
 The NPC influence is accounted for, as well
 * Complete Horde RNG support for every location, including caves, either by using honey or by moving (stable delay unlike Honey/Sweet Scent - in ORAS only possible at Long grass).